 Fiery Preview is used in the preprocessing workflow to preview and define various packaging print outputs.
-Fiery Preview provides a method to preview spooled jobs, view spot colors or layers in the file and save different versions.
+Fiery Preview provides a method to preview spooled jobs.
+If supported, you can view spot colors or layers in a file and save different versions.